 On May 6, 2010, DEC filed a Motion for Clarification or, in the Alternative, for Reconsideration, asking that the Commission reconsider its denial of the waiver of the definitions of "test period" and "rate period," and that the Commission clarify that the EMF may incorporate adjustments for multiple test periods.
-In response, the Commission issued an Order on Motions for Reconsideration on June 3, 2010 (Sub 938 Second Waiver Order), granting DEC's Motion.
-The Sub 938 Second Waiver Order established that the rate period for Rider EE would align with the 12-month calendar year vintage concept utilized in the Commission-approved Save-A-Watt approach (in effect, the calendar year following the Commission's order in each annual DSM/EE cost recovery proceeding), and that the test period for Rider EE would be the most recently completed vintage year at the time of DEC's Rider EE cost recovery application filing date.4
+In response, the Commission issued an Order on Motions for Reconsideration on June 3, 2010 ("Sub 938 Second Waiver Order"), granting DEC's Motion.
+The Sub 938 Second Waiver Order established that the rate period for Rider EE would align with the 12-month calendar year vintage concept utilized in the Commission-approved Save-A-Watt approach (in effect, the calendar year following the Commission's order in each annual DSM/EE cost recovery proceeding), and that the test period for Rider EE would be the most recently completed vintage year at the time of the Company's Rider EE cost recovery application filing date.4

-On February 8, 2011, in Docket No. E-7, Sub 831, the Commission issued its Order Adopting "Decision Tree" to Determine "Found Revenues" and Requiring Reporting in DSM/EE Cost Recovery Filings (Sub 831 Found Revenues Order), which included a "Decision Tree" to identify, categorize, and net possible found revenues against the NLR created by DEC's EE programs.
-Found revenues may result from activities that directly or indirectly result in an increase in customer demand or energy consumption within DEC's service territory.
+On February 8, 2011, in Docket No. E-7, Sub 831, the Commission issued its Order Adopting "Decision Tree" to Determine "Found Revenues" and Requiring Reporting in DSM/EE Cost Recovery Filings ("Sub 831 Found Revenues Order"), which included a "Decision Tree" to identify, categorize, and net possible found revenues against the NLR created by the Company's EE programs.
+Found